fkarg/fkarg.github.io/drafts/topics.md

   pictures/videos are certainly helpful, they rarely can describe the full picture with the necessary nuance.

-- I don't have the privilige: I have actual challenges and problems to solve, to help numerous people first.
+- I don't have the 'supposed' privilige: I have actual challenges and problems to solve, to help numerous people first.

+- Simulation detectability
+    - Weird Movement ?
+    - Check for Dyson spheres
+    - Check for radio bursts
+    - Below background radiation (temperature)

+- Write about exponential effort being required (e.g. to construct a modern plane) due to the tech being 'closer' to the limit of what is possible

+- Write about flexibility / adaptability being the highest goal to strive for any individual and organization

+- write +blog post about 'How society works, I think', describing social contracts and structures, opportunities and structural 'oppression' and opportunity

+- write +blog post about why rationality might not be for you: mentally hard and difficult to change mind, reduce ego, others

+- write +blog post: it's too easy to despair and to see failure everywhere (-> improve overall to reduce extremism?)

+- Write post about societal splattering only getting worse, biggest threat to society we are currently facing